joranquinten/gulp-hugo/README.md

 At the moment, a PhantomJS browser is used to validate the unit tests.
 A preconfigured Chrome browser is available, but disabled.
 The files (both test as javascript files) are being watched continuously and trigger a rerun of the tests on change.
 The task is configured to support Jasmine.

 #### e2e
 This is the end to end testing task.
 This task fires up a browser and performs instructed user input to validate against the written tests.
 This is not a task intend for continuous use and should be run before any deployment.
 The task starts a standalone Selenium server, opens a new browsers and starts automating the test instructions.
 This plugin follows a certain config file as well, which is located in the 'tests' folder: **e2e.protractor.conf.js**.
-It is possible to chain the production task with the end to end test, with the command: **gulp prod-test**.
+It is possible to chain the production task with the end to end test, with the command: **gulp prod:test**.

 Due to security restraints on my device, I was unable to trigger these tests on Google Chrome and are therefore being triggered via Firefox.